Creative Workshops: Storytelling in Transnational Higher Education

 For more information, see our regularly updated blog.

-This project is being funded by the DAAD.
+This project was funded by the DAAD.